 A friendly employer is defined as a person who is willing to employ released prisoners and help them integrate into the job market, while approving the presence and guidance of PRA personnel at the workplace, as counsellors and professional aids to the parolee.
 The employer is endowed with understanding and sensitivity to the needs of the parolee and helps him both occupationally-economically and emotionally-socially.
 The friendly employer program focuses on locating a suitable employer, training the parolee for work, and assisting both.
 It is important to stress that personnel from PRA place considerable emphasis on open communication that enables the parolee to discuss with his employer any emerging challenges and problems so that these will not mushroom to bigger problem, and also to ensure that the employer properly address them.
 Things like low self-esteem, a sense of failure, poor education, and family issues, are often at the heart of most emerging problems.
 Positive rehabilitative and employment reintegration outcomes, of the friendly employer program, were documented by Peled-Laskov & Bialer (2013) who found that parolees who were engaged by friendly employers maintained their position longer than those who worked for regular employers.

 It should be noted that in Israel, there is a greater willingness by Israeli employers to hire released prisoners, despite their apprehensions (Timor & Shoham, 2014).
-This willingness seems to stem from, among other things, an important value in Judaism that encourages the integration of people who have deviated from "the straight and narrow" and seek to reform their ways.
+This willingness seems to stem from, among other things, an important value in Judaism that encourages the integration of people who have deviated from ‘the straight and narrow‘ and seek to reform their ways.
 In addition, Israel is a small country under constant security threat.
 This creates a sense of mutual responsibility and sense of family.
 Beyond that, people tend to know each other more and are willing to help and arrange work for each other.
-Simply put, the social networks in Israel are more close-tied compared to those in other western countries, add to it the informal moral obligation that "All of Israel are responsible for each other", a well-known Hebrew phrase that symbolizes the ideal of brotherhood and mutual responsibility.
+Simply put, the social networks in Israel are more closely tied compared to those in other western countries, add to it the informal moral obligation that ‘All of Israel are responsible for each other’, a well-known Hebrew phrase that symbolizes the ideal of brotherhood and mutual responsibility.

 In addition, and unlike many other western countries, employers in Israel have limited access to criminal record (The Crime Register and Rehabilitation of Offenders Law, 1981), a fact that prevents discrimination against released prisoners in the hiring process and contributes to the relatively low unemployment rate among released prisoners and former convicted criminals.